Manurhin MR 73: MR variants

-In 1980 and 1981 came the introduction of the MR 32 sporting revolver chambered in .32 S&W Long and the MR 38 Match sporting revolver chambered in .38 Special, along with the 9" MR 73 Long Range.
+In 1980 and 1981, the MR 32 sporting revolver chambered in .32 S&W Long and the MR 38 Match sporting revolver chambered in .38 Special were introduced, along with the 9" MR 73 Long Range.
 The center-fire MR range was completed in 1983 with the 10¾" MR 73 Silhouette chambered in .357 Magnum, and the limited-production stainless steel MR 73 10-year commemorative model.

 The rimfire MR 22 sporting revolver chambered in .22 Long Rifle and the center-fire small-frame 5-shot Remora chambered in .38 Special followed in 1986.

 The MR range culminated in 1987 with the Convertible model, fitted with interchangeable, tension-fitted barrels fed by hand-detachable cylinders chambered in .38 Special, .32 S&W Long, and .22 Long Rifle, with the aid of a frame-mounted firing pin selectable for center-fire or rimfire ignition.

 MR 73 Gendarmerie

-A variant called the MR 73 Gendarmerie has adjustable rear sights and larger front sights.
+A variant called the MR 73 Gendarmerie has adjustable rear sights and larger ramp front sights rather than match-style Patridge sights.